 - Sleeping Bag – This is optional depending on where you go and how you travel.
-We purchased one for our Africa Camping Safari and saved it for our next stop in Nepal for trekking.
-Donated after completion of colder countries and since we do not stay in hostels.
+We purchased one for our Africa Camping Safari and saved it for Trekking in Nepal.
+We donated them after the completion of these countries and since we do not stay in hostels.

 - Toothbrush and Cover

 - Floss – To make your dentist happy.

 - Bar Shampoo – Long lasting, limits liquids and space.